lightningcookies/Custom-Fantasy-Projections/README.md

 - Apply table style again in case it gets screwed up and looks messy.

 ### Extra
 This was my 2023 summer hobby project!
+I revisited it quickly for 2024.
+I didn't make any major improvements this year.
+I hope to make more improvements for 2025!
 If you like what you see, please give it a star :) I just graduated with a BS in statistics: data science at BYU.
-My hope is that I can present this project to potential employers as proof of my skills :)
+I hope that I can present this project to potential employers as proof of my skills :)

 Any suggestions are more than welcome!
 I'm new to GitHub and open-sourcing so please be patient.
 I especially would love any help with VBA and automating the spreadsheet better.